-I like how Peter Scazzero develops this concept in his book The Emotionally Healthy Leader.
-He asks, what is the first thing that comes to your mind when you think about an emotionally ill adult?
+I like how Peter Scazzero develops this concept in his book, The Emotionally Healthy Leader.
+He asks, what is the first thing that comes to your mind when you think of an emotionally ill adult?

-– Emotional and spiritual deficit that causes an impact in all the aspects in his/her life.
+- Emotional and spiritual deficit that causes an impact in all aspects of his/her life.
 Those emotional deficits are mainly manifested through a generalized lack of sensibility.

-– Ill adults are involved in more activities than their spiritual, physical and emotional reserves combined are able to support.
+- Emotional ill adults are involved in more activities than their spiritual, physical, and emotional reserves combined can support.
 They give more than they receive.

 Characteristics of an emotionally ill adult